roboseb/weather-app/README.md

     This weather app will be simple, but handsome.
 That is my plan.
 Since I went overboard with the last API thing, I should be able to get this weather app set up faster than I could have otherwise.

+May 31st, 2022

+    Found what should be an elegeant solution for adding current time based on city name.
+Having issues with CORS though.
+I think it's only a problem because of webpack dev server, so I'm setting up the github pages to try that out.

+    Not how I was intended to use that other API.
+Some sort of backend I guess.
+Switched to a different API with similar usage and it works great now.

+    Tweaking everything to work just right has been a bit of a pain.
+I also filled an entire sketchbook page with notes regarding calculating moon/sun position and backdrop brightness in relation to the selected time.
+This is because I've become bad at math since high school.
+Still got it to work, and other than the slowdown, which I may be able to fix, it works great.

+    Added clouds as well today.
+Wasn't sure how I was gonna animate them at first, but the first setup I tried actually looks pretty cool, or at least on theme for the site.

 ---To-Do---

 -Desktop media query (mobile first)